OnGalaxySteroids/bookmarks/README.md

    ./bookmarks.sh

    # followed by the bookmark file
-   # bookmarks.html should b e the default for most browserns
+   # bookmarks.html should be the default for most browserns
 ```

 ## Known Issues and Stuff